Delaware Statutory Trusts: How to Buy an Airline at No Risk

-In subsequent articles of this four part (maybe five, maybe six) analysis, there will be more than enough terminology, with in-depth explanations and treatment: “(Trust) Series”, “Trustee”, “REIT”, “1031 Exchanges”, “Beneficiary / Beneficial Owner”, “Fractional Equity”, “Bankruptcy-Remote” and many other phrases that will impress any guest at the next cocktail party.
+In subsequent articles of this multi-part analysis, there will be more than enough terminology, with in-depth explanations and treatment: “(Trust) Series,” “Trustee,” “REIT,” “1031 Exchanges,” “Beneficiary / Beneficial Owner,” “Fractional Equity,” “Bankruptcy-Remote,” and many other phrases that will impress any guest at the next cocktail party.

 Discussions will include numerous advantages, multiple structural variations, explanations of how a single entity can have different Trustees, Managers and Equity Owners and – most importantly – specific examples of just how flexible #1 can be in providing safety and anonymity in asset protection.

-So, if the plane gets misplaced or stolen (or meets any other misfortune), which party would be responsible for replacing the plane?
+So, if one of our imaginary planes gets misplaced or stolen, which party would be responsible for replacing the plane?
 Well, assuming everyone had operated in good faith, the answer is no one.
-The Delaware statute was designed to uphold the sanctity of the contract (Trust Agreement / Governing Instrument), which was (hopefully) designed to protect the respective parties.
+The Delaware statute was designed to uphold the sanctity of the contract (Trust Agreement / Governing Instrument), which was designed to protect the respective parties.

 In the world of real estate investment, matters can be much simpler.
 After all, it’s very difficult to steal or lose a building.